-You're destroying yourself, friend, one brutal day at a time.
+The cosmos is destroying itself, one brutal day at a time.

-According to Norse mythology, the entirety of the cosmos is encircled by one mighty snake: Jormungandr, the world-serpent.
+According to Norse mythology, a great reptile encircles the whole of the cosmos: Jormungandr, the world-serpent.

 Welcome to life.

 The Norse were incredibly wise in that they understood the weight of mortality.
 A key note in their mythology was that Ragnarok was inevitable; and the gods knew it.
-No matter how heroic, how valiant, and how mighty they were, they could not escape the darker side of fate.
+No matter how heroic, how valiant, and how mighty they were, a fixed end awaited the Norse pantheon.

 Notice, though, the structure of the myth.